 • Wearing gloves interferes with the wearer’s sense of touch.

-• The extent of protection depends on good fit.
+• The extent of protection depends on a good fit.

-• Some types of glove are inconvenient and interfere with the way people work.
+• Some types of gloves are inconvenient and interfere with the way people work.

-However, by selecting the right glove for the task at hand, by understanding the limitations of the selected glove and by knowing how to use them, gloves can help eliminate the potential for exposure.
+However, by selecting the right glove for the task at hand, understanding the limitations of the selected glove, and by knowing how to use them, gloves can help eliminate the potential for exposure.

 Disposable vs. Reusable Gloves

 Re-usable gloves are 18 - 28 mils thick.
-They offer greater protection than disposables against abrasion and other physical hazards, are less likely to tear in use and will resist chemical attack for longer.
+They offer greater protection than disposables against abrasion and other physical hazards, are less likely to tear in use, and will resist chemical attacks for longer.
 However, they interfere more with dexterity and touch sensitivity and can still be damaged or penetrated by many chemicals.
 They need to be inspected before and after use to prolong their usefulness.

 Re-usable gloves usually have a longer cuff length than a disposable glove made with the same material, and so offer better protection against liquid slopping over the top of the glove.

-Care of reusable gloves – Re-useable gloves need to washed and dried after work to avoid accidental skin contamination when next putting the gloves on.
-This is especially important if the work has involved immersion or handling of chemicals that can permeate the glove material.
+Care of reusable gloves – Re-useable gloves need to be washed and dried after work to avoid accidental skin contamination when next putting the gloves on.
+This is especially important if the work involves immersion or handling of chemicals that can permeate the glove material.

 Incidental Contact vs Intentional Contact